Galaxy stellar and total mass estimation using machine learning: Introduction

 Our goal in this study is not to develop any specific models to be applied to observational data, but to address the particular question as to whether existing or future observations might provide us with sufficient information for us to correctly disentangle individual mass contributions from baryons and dark matter.
 If yes, what are the reasons for such achievement; if no, again, what are the reasons?
 To do so, we take galaxies from the state-of-the-art cosmological hydrodynamical simulation -- the TNG100 simulation, and make mock observations of photometric images and IFU-like velocity maps for these galaxies.
 We utilize a Convolutional Neural Network \citep[CNN;][]{fukushima1982,lecun1998,krizhevsky2012,he2016deep} model to predict the stellar mass $M_*$ and total mass $M_{\rm tot}$ of galaxies that are enclosed within one half-stellar-mass spherical radius $R_{\rm hsm}$, as well as the stellar mass-to-light ratio $M_*/L$.
-We emphasize that this is a proof-of-concept study as all investigations in this work are performed using simulated galaxies.
-Further iterations of our work will be required if one wants to apply a similar approach to observational data.
+We note that the detailed stellar and total mass density distributions of TNG100 galaxies are not precisely consistent with those observed (e.g., \citealt{Romeo2020SHMR_simulation_obs, LuShengdong_2020MNRAS_TNG_FP}).
+Therefore, we only employ the ML methods investigated in this study purely on the simulation dataset as a proof-of-concept study.
+Implementation to real observational data will also require further investigations examining observational effects, selection rules and so on.

 Results from our GPU-based CNN models suggest that the machine learning approach, for our simulated galaxies, is able to untwine the individual contributions from both dark and baryonic matter, from input maps of a galaxy's surface brightness distribution and its first and second line-of-sight velocity moments.
 To reveal any key factors which lead the CNN model to be able to make successful predictions, we use summary statistics from the images and maps as input to a Gradient Boosting Decision Tree model \citep[GBDT;][]{friedman2001,ke2017} to predict the values of the same galaxy properties.